What is glaucoma?

 What causes glaucoma and who is at risk?

-Race – African Americans are more at risk to glaucoma.
+Race.
+African Americans are more at risk for glaucoma.

-Medicine – Medicines used to treat glaucoma include eye drops and pills.
+Medicine.
+Medicines used to treat glaucoma include eye drops and pills.
 All medicines can cause side effects and can interact with other medicines that you may be taking.
-Your eye doctor will determine which type of treatment is best suited for you based on the medical conditions that you may have, medications that you are taking, and any and all other eye conditions that may be present.
+Your Eye Specialists of Indiana eye doctor will determine which type of treatment is best suited for you based on the medical conditions that you may have, medications that you are taking, and any and all other eye conditions that may be present.

 Pills are rarely used to treat chronic glaucoma but are often used to treat acute or temporary glaucoma.
-They can rapidly reduce pressure but the side effects limit their use in chronic glaucoma.
+While they can rapidly reduce pressure, the side effects limit their use in chronic glaucoma.